iTwin/imodel-native/node-addon-api/README.md

 Under Windows:

-- deliver each of the Node and Electron versions of napi.dll in subdirectories with the appropriate name via the `napi-dll-win` Part.
-At runtime we prepend the name of that directory to the PATH variable so the loader finds the right one.
+- Deliver the Node version of napi.dll via the `napi-dll-win` Part.

 Under Unix: